vinaya » pli-tv-pvr » Parivāra

 Atthaṁ atthena saddhamme,

-Meaning accords with meaning in the true Teaching,
+Meaning in accord with the meaning in the true Teaching,

 dhammaṁ dhammena paññatte.

-Teaching accords with Teaching in what is laid down.
+Rule in accord with the rule in what is laid down.

 Sāsanaṁ parivāresi,